-The University's Sexual Violence Policy requires Affirmative Consent.
+The University's Title IX Sexual Harassment Policy requires Consent.

-Whether an individual has taken advantage of a position of influence over an alleged victim may be a factor in determining consent.
-For example, a position of influence could include supervisory or disciplinary authority.
+Whether an individual has taken advantage of a position of influence over a Complainant may be a factor in determining consent.
+A position of influence could include supervisory or disciplinary authority.

 Consent cannot be obtained through incapacitation, force, or coercion.

 An individual who is incapacitated by alcohol and/or drugs both voluntarily or involuntarily consumed may not give consent.
 Alcohol or drug related incapacitation is more severe than impairment, being under the influence, or intoxication.
 Evidence of incapacity may be detected from context clues, such as slurred speech, bloodshot eyes, the smell of alcohol on the breath, shaky equilibrium, vomiting, unusual behavior or unconsciousness.
 While context clues are important in determining incapacitation, they alone do not necessarily indicate incapacitation.

 Persons unable to consent due to incapacitation also include, but are not limited to: persons under age 16; persons who are intellectually incapable of understanding the implications and consequences of the act or actions in question; and persons who are physically helpless.
 A physically helpless person is one who is asleep, blacked out, involuntarily physically restrained, unconscious, or, for any other reason, unable to communicate unwillingness to engage in any act.

 The use of alcohol or drugs to render another person mentally or physically incapacitated as a precursor to or part of a sexual assault is prohibited.
 The use of alcohol, medications or other drugs by the respondent or accused does not excuse a violation of this Policy.